 Students with a history of discipline are identified at the beginning of the school term.
-These students are monitored by a member of the SSST who offers support and encouragement.
+These students are monitored by members of the SSST who offers support and encouragement.
 Students with a history of behavior are often times monitored through the use of a daily behavior/point sheet.
 Students who need further Tier 2 and/or Tier 3 interventions are recommended for participation in Project Success.
-Students who do not seem to respond to school level intervention, may be referred for additional support from resources and programs offered via the Community School.
+Students who do not seem to respond to school level intervention, may be referred for additional support from resources and programs offered via the Community Partnership School.
+It is our goal to work with students and their parents to keep them in school.
+Suspension is always a last resort.
+We make use of the Manning Center's Alternative to Suspension program that allows students to attend an off campus learning environment to complete classwork in lieu of receiving a suspension.